A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 Since the nature of the project in question is capable of heavily influencing a lot of the recommendations, it’s only possible to give the basic advice about defining your own BIM requirements:

-- Both parties should understand the requirements completely; this implies that the owner is honest with the requirements and not trying to fool the contractor with some hidden complicated requirement that would be missed.
+- Both parties should understand the requirements completely, this implies that the owner is honest with the requirements and not trying to fool the contractor with some sort of hidden complicated requirement that would be missed.
 Collaboration heavily depends on the honesty and transparency of all of the participants.

 - Generating a decent Asset Information Model beforehand is bound to prove itself beneficial in the long run, and it might also be funded thanks to all of the savings that come from rationalizing your BIM process.

 - Keep in mind that the changes are inevitable, and that includes your requirements.
-The industry is quickly developing, and better solutions are being presented.
-Both parties should agree to the changes in requirements before including them in the list.
+The industry is quickly developing, better solutions are being presented, and so on – and both parties should agree to the changes in requirements before including them in the list.

 - BIM execution plans are transferred from project to project with no changes whatsoever.

-- Owner push for the project to begin without having a concrete plan for the said project.
+- Owners are pushing for the project to begin without having a concrete plan of the said project.

 - Owners do not have the correct information about the data that they need, and their solution for that is to ask for everything at once.